 From the Pambula Surf Life Saving Club, a short but delightful track takes the walker through avenues of native trees and strategically placed lookouts over the Pacific Ocean.
-The walk finishes at Jiguma Beach where the Pambula River runs out to sea.
+The walk finishes at the rivermouth where the Pambula River runs out to sea.

-The Lyons Park offers free barbecues, playground and amenities making this a great spot for a family outing.
+The Lions Park offers free barbecues, playground and amenities making this a great spot for a family outing.